 Google “how to choose a Realtor” and your results will be trite, recycled, platitudes (experience, market knowledge, a “go getter,” etc.).
-The spectrum of competence among Atlanta real estate agents is broad; mediocrity often hides behind name recognition and an unvetted referral.
-With so much at stake in buying or selling a home, deciding with whom to place your trust and confidence warrants thinking beyond platitudes.
+The spectrum of competence among Atlanta real estate agents is broad; mediocrity often hides behind name recognition or an unvetted referral.
+With so much at stake in buying or selling a home, deciding with whom to place your trust and confidence warrants digging deeper and demanding more.
 The three A’s – ACCESS, ADVISE and ADVOCACY offer a meaningful framework for evaluating a real estate agent.

 Does the Agent Have ACCESS to the Market?